 - In the fourth book of The Dark Tower, Wizard and Glass, a slingshot is shown to be Cuthbert's weapon of choice.
 He is mocked only the first time he takes it out — after that, everyone knows better.
 He also uses metal pellets as ammunition.

 - The Monkey Wrench Gang: Used by the eponymous characters to shoot out the windows of construction equipment.

 - In Labyrinths of Echo, the personal projectile weapon of choice in the Heart of the World is called "Baboom slingshot".
-Pellets made of sensitive explosives make many injuries lethal and the rest requiring a lot of efforts to fix even with high-magical healing.
+Pellets made of sensitive explosives make many injuries lethal and the rest require a lot of effort to fix even with high-magical healing.
 It's metal and the tips are sharpened to use in melee; local martial artists even manage to make this look graceful.

-- Stalky of Rudyard Kipling has his well-worn catapult or 'tweaker', and used it in his trademark indirect strategy schemes as per Liddell Hart.
+- Stalky of Rudyard Kipling's Stalky & Co. has his well-worn catapult or 'tweaker', and used it in his trademark indirect strategy schemes as per Liddell Hart.